JulieKeisler/DRAGON/docs/source/Search_Space/index.rst

    dag_en

 The Figure below illustrates how the elements are linked together.
+The hierarchical composition of the variables creating a DAG allows optimization at various levels, from the graph structure to any operation hyperparameters.
+Hyperparameters or operations can be imposed to reduce the search space by passing certain operations with constant hyperparameters `Constant`.
+This way, we can reconstruct more constrained search spaces close to cell-based search spaces.

 .. tikz::

-   \tikzset{every picture/.style={line width=0.75pt}} %set default line width to 0.75pt
+   \tikzset{every picture/.style={line width=0.75pt` %set default line width to 0.75pt

    \begin{tikzpicture}[x=0.75pt,y=0.75pt,yscale=-1,xscale=1]
    %uncomment if require: \path (0,375); %set diagram left start at 0, and has height of 375